How to Stream Live Video on a Website

 However, most businesses and organizations want–and need!–more control and higher quality content than basic free platforms can offer.
 For example, you may want to easily stream live video on your website that you host yourself.
-Likewise, you may required white-label and external branding-free content for your viewers.
-Especially if your goal is generate revenue from your stream, you may want to be able to add and promote your own branding when you are streaming live video on a website you manage.
+Likewise, you may require white-label and external branding-free content for your viewers.
+Especially if your goal is to generate revenue from your stream, you may want to be able to add and promote your own branding when you are streaming live video on a website you manage.

 Thankfully, more advanced live streaming is relatively easy to achieve with professional and affordable streaming solutions, such as the Dacast platform.
 However, this caliber of live streaming does require some specialized equipment and software, which we’ll take a look at next.

 Live Streaming Equipment

 The most important basic piece of gear you need for broadcasting live video stream is a camera.
 (Of course, if you’re doing audio-only streaming, you just need a microphone.)
 Full 1080p high definition video cameras are cheaper than ever before.
 Nowadays, HD video cameras come in a range of prices and styles for diverse needs and budgets.
 You can check out our list of compatible cameras for live streaming if you’re not sure where to start.

 Generally speaking, a camera in the $300 – $500 range will provide excellent quality and last for quite a while.
 However, here’s one factor to keep in mind while budgeting.
 Depending on the nature of your events, you may need multiple cameras, or different styles of microphones, to capture high-quality audio feed.
 Cameras also range in terms of ease of use.
 For example, a webcam is much easier than a pro camera to stream live video on a website.
 Why?
 A professional camera often requires a video capture card, which allows viewers to access your content online.